 I hope you enjoyed this excerpt and found it motivational in helping you keep your relationships fruitful ones.
 You can find out more about Sandi Krakowski and her works at arealchange.com

-How To Have Hard Conversations (Don’t Avoid Them)
+Having Hard Conversations (Don’t Avoid Them)

 I have found that avoiding hard conversations doesn’t really work in serious relationships.
 The problems don’t magically go away.
 Often times they get bigger because they aren’t addressed.
 It is like a splinter and that needs to come out in order to get better.
 I love Sandi Krakowski’s advice to not back away from the tough stuff.
 Now I want to share some excellent advice on how to have those hard conversations.

 ON Point, Next Level Leadership, does a lot of coaching clients on how to successfully navigate hard conversations.
 They say ultimately that is important to have a plan before confrontation.
 They also share a step by step plan that makes it a lot easier to start the hard conversation and a lot easier to navigate and even exit if needed.
-Check out this action plan to help you navigate hard conversations with confidence, compassion, and control.
+Check out the action plan graphic to help you navigate hard conversations with confidence, compassion, and control.

 Action Plan For Having A Hard Conversation

 Do you avoid confrontation?
 Have you found it leads to bigger problems down the road?
 I hope this motivation and action plan make it easier to address small issues before they become big issues.
+Having difficult or hard conversations can be challenging, but they are often necessary for personal and professional growth, resolving conflicts, and building stronger relationships.
+Approach the discussion with empathy, openness, and a willingness to find common ground.
+You can do hard things!